tthtlc/quest4science/_posts/2025-10-12-35-the-molecules-that-made-life.md

 <!-- Image Description: A colorful artistic illustration of early Earth’s surface showing a primitive ocean with volcanic islands, comets and meteorites raining down, and simple molecules like hydrogen cyanide and amino acids forming in the water under UV sunlight. -->

-# The Molecules That Made Life Possible on Early Earth

 ## How simple molecules sparked the origin of life

 *By Peter Teoh, Science Writer*